ccao-data/data-architecture/dbt/README.md

 > server](https://stackoverflow.com/q/52961775), which is not possible on the
 > Data Team server.
 >
-> To ensure your local development environment is properly setupto serve dbt
+> To ensure your local development environment is properly setup to serve dbt
 > docs, make sure you have followed our wiki guide to [setting up a local dev
 > environment](https://github.com/ccao-data/wiki/blob/master/Handbook/Local-Dev-Environment-Setup.md).
 > Then, follow the [Installation](#installation) instructions above to ensure